-The early springtime period in Park City is known as “mud season”.
+The early springtime period here is known as the Park City mud season.
 The description is as apt as it is simple: due to the melting snow and the temperatures not yet high enough to dry things out, the area around Park City gets a little muddy.

 However, mud season in Park City isn’t a total write-off.
 There are plenty of activities that you can enjoy during this time, so don’t be put off by the mud!
 Here are the best things you can do in Park City during mud season.